carooflee/React-Table/README.md

 ## React Employee Table

 A sortable, filterable table created with React.
+For extra fun, this is a table of famous trans individuals color-coded with the trans pride flag.

 # User Story